honghaile/honghaile.github.io/_posts/2021-09-20-how-to-be-productive.markdown

 __Work on the right things__

 Identify important things early and frequent and spend time working on them.
-Many people seems busy, but most end up spending time on the wrong things.
-You won't get much done if you're working on the wrong things all the time.
+Many seem busy, but most end up spending time on the wrong things.
+You won't get much done if you're working on the wrong things.

 __Get enough sleep__